This portlet has nothing to show.

-Today there are more than 1.5 million immigrants in the U.S. who are college-educated, have the legal right to work, but are unemployed or significantly underemployed.
+Today there are more than 1.8 million immigrants in the U.S. who are college-educated but are unemployed or significantly underemployed.
 In their home countries they were engineers, doctors, scientists, accountants, and nonprofit professionals.
 In the U.S. they become cashiers, nannies, and cab drivers, if employed at all.

 To eliminate employment barriers for skilled immigrants and refugees and integrate this population into the professional U.S. workforce.